What is Cardiac Scoring?

 A cardiac score can range from zero to several thousand and is based on the amount of calcification detected in the coronary arteries.
 The more calcium that is seen in the coronary arteries, the greater the score.
 This score is an indicator of your level of hard plaque burden.
 A very low score means that there is virtually no obstructive disease in the coronary arteries, whereas a high score indicates that the level of hard plaque burden is extensive and the risk of a future cardiac event is significant.
 The following chart outlines what specific ranges of scores mean and the recommendations a physician is likely to make based on these scores.

-We advise patients to not eat, drink or smoke four hours prior to the exam in order to keep the heart rate as low as possible.
+We advise patients to not exercise, drink caffeine or smoke four hours prior to the exam in order to keep the heart rate as low as possible.

 Mosaic Life Care offers the study for $50, which includes the radiologist “reading” fee.